This post is also available in: Español

 It is hatch chile season.
 Let’s make roasted hatch green chile salsa!

 Roasted Hatch Green Chile Salsa for the win!

-Hatch chile is also called New Mexico chile or New Mexican chile typically grown in Santa Fe, New Mexico in an area called Hatch Valley.
-These chiles are mild similar to poblano peppers, but some could be hotter on the level of spiciness of jalapeño peppers.
+Hatch chile is also called New Mexico chile or New Mexican chile, typically grown in Santa Fe, New Mexico, in Hatch Valley.
+These chiles are mild, similar to poblano peppers, but some could be hotter on the level of spiciness of jalapeño peppers.

 Before cooking, these chiles have to be peeled.
 You can find them already peeled and roasted.
 However, we enjoy roasting them.
 The fragrance and flavor developed by the peppers during the roasting process are one of a kind.

-Many recipes can use hatch chiles, but one that is very simple and we love to make: the roasted hatch green chile salsa!
+Many recipes can use hatch chiles, but we love to make a very simple one: the roasted hatch green chile salsa!

-This sauce is perfect to enjoy as a garnish for many meals, such as tacos, and burritos.
+This sauce is perfect for enjoying as a garnish for many meals, such as tacos and burritos.
 But this green chile salsa can be used for cooking too.
-There is a classic Mexican dish that my great grandmother was used to prepare for us: the Salsa Verde Pork Stew.
+There is a classic Mexican dish that my great grandmother prepared for us: the Salsa Verde Pork Stew.

-My great grandmother’s pork stew ends being so flavorful thanks to the roasted New Mexican chiles combined with the tomatillos and other spices.
+My great-grandmother’s pork stew ends being flavorful thanks to the roasted New Mexican chiles combined with the tomatillos and other spices.

 This recipe has serrano peppers for additional spice, roasted garlic cloves, fresh cilantro, and tomatillos.
 I am seasoning with a dash of cumin, Mexican oregano, and chicken bouillon too.